-Patricia Schultz of “1000 Places to See Before You Die” On Bucket List Travel
+Patricia Schultz of ‘1000 Places to See Before You Die’ on Bucket-List Travel

 When “1000 Places to See Before You Die” was published in 2003, it became an instant best seller.
-Twenty years later, the original, an update and region-specific spinoffs have sold almost five million copies — offering endless inspiration for bucket list travel.
+Twenty years later, the original, an update and region-specific spinoffs have sold almost 5 million copies — offering endless inspiration for bucket list travel.

 The book was the brainchild of author Patricia Schultz, who also wrote “1000 Places to See in the U.S. and Canada” and in 2022 released “Why We Travel: 100 Reasons to See the World.”